You can get help from the government to pay for apprenticeship training.

 The amount you get depends on whether you pay the apprenticeship levy or not.
 You pay the levy if you’re an employer with a pay bill over £3 million each year.

-You can also claim up to £2,000 as an incentive payment if you hire an apprentice that starts with you between 1 August 2020 and 31 January 2021.
-You’ll have until 30 April 2021 to make the claim.
+You can also claim up to £4,000 as an incentive payment if you hire an apprentice that starts employment after 30 April 2021.

 What if I don’t pay the apprenticeship levy?